Skip to main content

 Southern Bohemian Moldavite

-The most common variety, found in the Czech Republic's southern Bohemia region.
-Typically forest green to olive green with natural surface sculpting (spikes, grooves, and ridges).
-Shapes range from angular fragments to more rounded droplets.
+The most common variety, found in southern Bohemia in the Czech Republic.
+Typically forest green to olive green with natural surface sculpting: spikes, grooves, and ridges.
+Shapes range from angular fragments to rounded droplets.

 Moravian Moldavite

 Found in the Moravian region of the Czech Republic.
-Often more elongated and less sculpted than Bohemian specimens.
-Generally lighter green with fewer surface features.
+Usually more elongated and less sculpted than Bohemian pieces, and generally lighter green with fewer surface features.

 Besednice "Hedgehog" Moldavite

-Highly prized specimens from the Besednice area featuring dramatic, spike-like surface sculpting that resembles a hedgehog.
-These are among the most collectible forms, now increasingly scarce as deposits are depleted.
+Highly prized specimens from the Besednice area with dramatic, spike-like surface sculpting that looks like a hedgehog.
+These are among the most collectible forms and increasingly scarce as deposits get mined out.

 Notable Origins